carpentries/carpentries.org/content/professional-development/_index.md

 This course is intended for anyone responsible for organising and facilitating online meetings in their workplace or community.
 It is particularly relevant for:

-* Team leads, project coordinators, and committee chairs.
+* Team leads, project coordinators, and committee chairs
 * Community organisers
 * Professionals and volunteers working in distributed or hybrid environments.